 Introduction to Falls Prevention

-Falls in older adults are more common and in many cases can be prevented.
 People living in care homes are three times more likely to fall than in those living in their own homes.
+1 in 3 people over 65 have at least one fall per year and suffer the greatest number of fatal falls.

-Staff can actively help to reduce the risk of falling and have a key role to play in falls prevention, but they need to have the right knowledge and understanding.
-This course will give them the right tools and awareness to help them better manage and reduce falls risks.
+Staff have a key role to play in falls prevention, but they need to have the right knowledge and understanding to support those they look after.
+This course will give them the right skills to help manage and reduce falls.

 Who the course is for?